-From jewelry and flowers to spa treatments and candlelit dinners, Americans aren’t afraid to go (and spend) above and beyond on Mother’s Day.
-After the winter holidays, Mother’s Day has the highest spending total (yup, it even beat out Valentine’s Day!).
+Whether they’re buying jewelry and flowers or spa treatments and candlelit dinners, Americans aren’t afraid to go (and spend) above and beyond on Mother’s Day.
+After the winter holidays, Mother’s Day has the highest spending total — even higher than Valentine’s Day!
 But this year, Americans are taking Mother’s Day shopping and pampering to new heights.

-In 2022, Mother’s Day spending is expected to be higher than it has ever been.
-So let’s take a look at how consumers will be spoiling their moms this Mother’s Day.
+In 2023, Mother’s Day spending is expected to be higher than it has ever been.
+So, let’s take a look at some Mother’s Day fun facts about how consumers will be spoiling their moms this year.

 Mother’s Day spending will hit record highs

-The NRF estimates that Americans will spend an average of $245.76 on their moms this year.
-That’s up from $25 from last year’s record.
+The NRF estimates that Americans will spend an average of $274.02 on their moms this year.
+That’s up more than $28 from last year’s record.

-- This Mother’s Day, 72% of people will be giving their mom flowers
+- This Mother’s Day, 74% of people will give their mom flowers.

-- That means that nearly $3 billion will be spent on the sweet-smelling plants.
+- That means that $3.2 billion will be spent on the sweet-smelling plants.

-- No surprise here: Mother’s Day is the largest flower holiday for 1-800-Flowers.com.
+- No surprise here: Mother’s Day is one of the largest flower holidays for 1-800-Flowers.com.
 About 23 million stems are expected to sell this year.